 2) Use “Safe” Chemical Herbicide (Weed Killer)

 There are many chemical herbicides on the market.
-However, not all of them are designed or intended to produce the same result.
+However, not all are designed or intended to produce the same result.

-Determine how much of your yard needs to be treated (square footage) and purchase the weed killer that works best for that size of application.
+Determine how much of our yard needs to be treated (square footage) and purchase a seasonal lawn fertilizer and weed killer program that works best for your size yard.

 5) “Apply” The Right Amount of Weed Killer